The account of Nepali meter is wealthy and

 Hinduism.

-Ramayana describes life and adventures of
+Ramayana describes existence and adventures of

-Lord Rama, showing moral and ethical teachings.
+master Rama, showing ethical and moral teachings.

-The position that Valmiki holds in Indian
+The position that Valmiki holds in South Asian

-sometimes referred to as Adi Kavi.
+occasionally referred to as Adi Kavi.
 J Who

 is known as Adi Kavi in Nepali Literature?
 Title "Adi Kavi" in Nepal